Asterfusion Low Latency Switches — The RoCE Ready Switch

 • InfiniBand: supporting a new generation network protocol of RDMA.
 Since this is a new technology, NICs and switches that need to support it.

 • RoCE: A network protocol that allows RDMA to be performed over Ethernet.
 Its lower network header is an Ethernet header, and its higher network header (including data) is an InfiniBand header.
 This enables the use of RDMA on standard Ethernet infrastructure (switches).
-Only NICs should be special and support RoCE.
+Only NICs should be special and support it.

 • iWARP,a network protocol that allows RDMA over TCP.
 Features in IB and RoCE are not supported in iWARP.
 This enables the use of RDMA on standard Ethernet infrastructure (switches).
 Only NICs are special and support iWARP(if use CPU offload), otherwise all iWARP stacks can be implemented in software and most of the RDMA performance benefits are lost.

-Advantages of ROCE
+Advantages

 • Low CPU-take-up rate